 The District of Columbia, home to more than 700,000 people, is a hot spot for local climate action and has some of the nation’s strongest goals to curb carbon pollution and advance clean energy.

-CCAN activists in DC have played keys roles in ensuring the District gets 50% of its electricity from clean sources by 2032 and closing dirty loopholes in DC’s most important clean energy law.
+CCAN activists in DC have played keys roles in ensuring the District gets 100% of its electricity from clean sources by 2032, the strongest climate law in the country.

 Join us!
 Learn how you can get involved locally to advance climate solutions in DC:

 DC has been a leader in climate change policy, but there is room to do a lot more to end fossil fuel burning to create cleaner, healthier, all-electric homes and buildings is lighting up the country.
 Become part of CCAN’s ElectrifyDC campaign!
 Sign this letter to the DC Council Chairman.
 Sign here>>

 DC has committed to carbon neutrality and phasing out fossil fuels, yet the DC government is continuing to subsidize dirty fossil fuels that pollute our climate and pollute our air.
 If you think DC should end subsidies for fossil fuels, please sign our petition!
 Sign petition>>

 An effective democracy is essential to stabilizing our climate.
 That’s why CCAN has officially endorsed the DC Statehood Coalition’s campaign to make Washington, D.C. the 51st state.
 Statehood for D.C. would prevent Congress from unnecessarily impeding on local polices while granting the right to self-government and full voter representation to the more than 680,000 District residents.
 Learn more>>